 Secretary of Education Arne Duncan further suggests more counseling for kids, more training for teachers and classroom aides, as well as school-based programs that teach kids about conflict resolution strategies, communication skills, and anger management as a means of reversing the trend of unfair discipline practices in our schools.
 To facilitate this change, the Department of Education is making $300 million in grant funding available to schools that seek a more positive and equitable approach to discipline.

-While addressing the disparities in discipline procedures is not going to be a quick process, it is certainly one that needs to be undertaken if all schoolchildren are to receive the equal access to education they deserve.
+While addressing the disparities in discipline procedures is not going to be a quick process, it is certainly one that needs to be undertaken if all schoolchildren are to receive equal access to the education they deserve.
 Implementing proactive strategies that help children learn appropriate behaviors to replace reactive punishment-based discipline seems to be a good place to start.

 Examine the various discipline methods being put to use in public schools.
 From detention to expulsion, spanking to handcuffing, school discipline can often be controversial.
 Does spanking work?
 Do police belong in schools?
 Learn more about what is being done to punish out of control students.